GuideMay 23, 2026 · 4 min read readBy MyOBDCode Editorial

 What to do if your car has an open recall

-• Schedule a recall service appointment — all recall repairs are free regardless of mileage, age, or whether you are the original owner.
+• Contact your local dealer and schedule a recall service appointment — all repairs are free regardless of mileage, age, or ownership history.

 • Don't delay on high-risk recalls — some recalls carry NHTSA "Do Not Drive" warnings.
 If yours does, arrange a tow rather than driving to the dealer.